eddiesTime/sme_app/raw_documentation.md

 _Code snippet 42: MobX WeatherStore Class_

-As most mutable state management solutions MobX does not implement a way to handle initial state and the developer has to decide how to handle it.
-In this example an enum has been created to represent the state of the store.
+As most mutable state management solutions, MobX does not implement a way to handle _initial state_, and the developer has to decide how to handle it himself.
+In this example, an `enum` has been created to represent the state of the store.

 ##### Presentation Layer

-To access the weather store in the application it has to be injected into the widget tree.
-The injection is done with the help of the provider package inside the weather app widget.
+The `WeatherStore` has to be injected into the Widget Tree to access it in the application.
+The injection is done with the help of the `provider` package inside the `WeatherApp` widget.

 ```dart
 ...